douglasgreen/pagemaker/README.md

 * `<main>`: The primary content of the page.
 * `<footer>`: Likely contains link columns and copyright information.

-These containers are identified through unique IDs: `pmHeader`, `pmMain`, `pmFooter`.
+These containers are identified through unique classes: `pmHeader`, `pmMain`, `pmFooter`.
 They are organized using a grid layout and stylized with CSS in a `pmPage.css` file.

-Our emphasis on standard IDs is a testament to PageMaker's commitment to clear, project-specific organization.
-CSS and JS should target these IDs to avoid unwanted styling.
-Thus, a well-constructed `pmPage.css` file should only contain top-level styles targeting these container IDs.
+Our emphasis on standard classes is a testament to PageMaker's commitment to clear, project-specific organization.
+CSS and JS should target these classes to avoid unwanted styling.
+Thus, a well-constructed `pmPage.css` file should only contain top-level styles targeting these container classes.

 Top-level containers can be further divided into sections, each denoted with their semantic HTML tag and identified with a class name:
 * `<article>`